naturecodevoid/RLBot-Tutorials/README.md

 All the scripts from the RLBot tutorial series by Blocks_ (@TheBlocks) on https://www.reddit.com/r/RocketLeagueBots/.
 Scripts are being updated, fixed, and maintained by @naturecodevoid

+Note: I'm not focusing *at all* on the Advanced Bot.
+Right now, the changes listed below **are for How to make a RL bot**

 Changelog:

 - Add `import`s for rlbot